-SPI Statu SPI Status Byte Bit Name Description 0 WRMSG FULL If set, the write message buffer is full.
+SPI Status By yte Bit Name Description 0 WRMSG FULL If set, the write message buffer is full.
 If there was a message in the MOSI frame, it has been ignored by the Anybus CompactCom 40 and must be sent again.
 Important: The toggle bit must still be toggled, in this case.
-1-2 CMDCNT These two bits indicate the number of commands the module is prepared to receive.
+1 - 2 CMDCNT These two bits indicate the number of commands the module is prepared to receive.
 00 = The module is not prepared to receive any commands.
 01 = The module is prepared to receive at least one command.
 10 = The module is prepared to receive at least two commands.
 11 = The module is prepared to receive at least three commands.
-11 = The module is prepared to receive at least three commands.
 When WRMSG FULL is set, the module has not yet parsed the latest "write message".
 As a consequence, the CMDCNT may not reflect the last command.
 Applications that wish to send several consecutive commands without waiting in between must take this into consideration when evaluat- ing the CMDCNT.
-3 М If set, the message field contains a message.
+3 Μ If set, the message field contains a message.
 4 LAST FRAG If set, the message field contains the last fragment of a message.
 5 NEW PD If set, the RDPDFIELD contains data that has been updated from the net- work since the last SPI transfer.
 Note that "updated" data does not neces- sarily mean "changed data".
 If not set, the RDPDFIELD contains the same data as in the last SPI transfer.
 Note that even SPI transfers with corrupt CRCs may clear this bit.
 6 Reserved - 7 Reserved -